 Figure 2-2.
 Limitations of Generalized Inverted Index in PostgreSQL [28]

-Hadoop++ [57], HAIL [58], and Eagle-Eyed Elephant [60] are recent systems that try to extend Hadoop with various indexing mechanisms to facilitate MapReduce queries.
-Since data is directly stored as files in the Hadoop Distributed File System (HDFS) [128], these systems do not support efficient random access to fine-grained data records, and thus do not address the requirements of social media data access.
+Hadoop++ [58], HAIL [59], and Eagle-Eyed Elephant [61] are recent systems that try to extend Hadoop with various indexing mechanisms to facilitate MapReduce queries.
+Since data is directly stored as files in HDFS [132], these systems do not support efficient random access to fine-grained data records, and thus do not address the requirements of social media data access.
 Additionally, these systems all schedule MapReduce tasks based on data blocks or splits stored on HDFS (or at least ‘relevant’ splits), and tasks may have to scan irrelevant data records during query evaluation.
 In contrast, by using NoSQL databases as the storage substrate, we aim to support record-level indexing in our customizable indexing framework, and limit the post-query analysis computation to only relevant data records.

-Google’s Dremel [101] achieves efficient evaluation of aggregation queries on large-scale nested datasets by using distributed columnar storage and multi-level serving trees.
-Power Drill [74] explores special caching and data skipping mechanisms to provide even faster interactive query performance for certain selected datasets.
-Percolator [113] replaces batch indexing system with incremental processing for Google search.
+Google’s Dremel [103] achieves efficient evaluation of aggregation queries on large-scale nested datasets by using distributed columnar storage and multi-level serving trees.
+Power Drill [75] explores special caching and data skipping mechanisms to provide even faster interactive query performance for certain selected datasets.
+Percolator [115] replaces batch indexing system with incremental processing for Google search.
 The columnar storage of table data used by both Power Drill and Dremel are inspiring to IndexedHBase in terms of more efficient query evaluation.
 Conversely, our customizable indexing strategy could also potentially help Dremel for handling aggregation queries with highly selective operations.